marthehe/book-worm/readme.md

     * BookList - displays list of books
     * BookCard - displays information about each book and picture; navigates to more information about the book.
     * BookPage - displays more information about the book in modal
-    * BookPagination - navigates to next page with more book items
+    * BookPagination - navigates to the next page with more book items

 ### Build With:
 - Visual Studio Code
 - create-react-app
 - React
 - Google Books API
-- Bootstrap
+- Bootstrap 4 with CSS Flexible Box Layout Module
 - Sass
-- Flexbox
-- Jest - for testing application features
+- Jest & Enzyme - for testing application features

+### Comments:
+In my task wanted to created book app that could showcase my approach for creating React app.
+My inspiration was a video course "React for beginners" from LevelUpTutorials.

+I've used Bootstrap for styling as it's a nice framework that allowed me to create easily and quickly simple responsive design for this app.
+I utilized Bootstrap along with Sass.
+In real world application I would use Sass for easier management of repetitions with mixins.
+For naming CSS classes I used BEM methodology so CSS will be more understandable and clear.

+Testing subject is quite new to me.
+I went along with the udemy course React Testing with Jest and Enzyme.
+First I tested if my components are rendering.
+Then I checked initial statates and if they are updating.
+To check functions in copmonentDidMount I used spyOn.
+In production I would use mock mechanism.